mrmrs/qstns/README.md

 # Getting started

 Users can start enjoying the benefits of the improved internet if you just start reading and applying the principles that QSTNS outlines.
-You can finded the site at the link above.
+You can find the site at the link above.

-Or if you want to have you own running local copy or want to contribute to the proejct follow the steps below:
+Or if you want to have your own running local copy or want to contribute to the proejct follow the steps below:

 * In terminal run